avranju/fix-typelength-limit/README.md

 fix-typelength-limit cargo build --release
 ```

-You can add any build option as your normally would.
+You can add any build option as you normally would.